The Party's Over (Talk Talk album)

 The Party's Over is the debut album by Talk Talk.
-It was released in 1982 and produced by Colin Thurston, who was a former engineer for David Bowie but was better known for producing Duran Duran's first two albums.
+It was released on 12 July 1982 and produced by Colin Thurston, who was a former engineer for David Bowie but was better known for producing Duran Duran's first two albums.

 Release

-The Party's Over was released in July 1982 by record label EMI.
+The Party's Over was released on 12 July 1982 by record label EMI.

 In the United Kingdom, the album's single "Today" was a top-twenty hit.
 The remixed version of the single "Talk Talk" reached number 1 in South Africa in 1983 and number 23 in the UK.
 In the United States the album entered the Billboard Top 200, reaching number 132, while the single "Talk Talk" peaked at number 75.

 In New Zealand, the album was a hit, peaking at number 8 due to the success of "Today", which reached number 10 in 1983.

+Critical reception

+Upon its release, Smash Hits reviewer Neil Tennant wrote: "One sad mood permeates the whole LP as though they're compensating for the fact that they'd like to say something important but can't think of anything to say.
+Still, attractive tunes and synthesizer phrases plus sliding bass-playing prosper in the big, careful production.
+If only they'd cheered up, the part[y] might have been much more enjoyable."